Sunak marks 100 days as UK prime minister as problems mount

 Some analysts say it may be too late for any Conservative leader to avoid defeat.
 An Ipsos poll released this week, considered accurate to within 4 percentage points, found 66% of respondents wanted a change of governing party.
 Only 10% thought the Conservatives had done a good job.

-Steven Fielding, a University of Nottingham professor of politics, likens the mood to the final years of Prime Minister John Major’s government, wiped away by Tony Blair's Labour election landslide in 1997 that ended 18 years of Conservative rule.
+Steven Fielding, emeritus professor of politics at the University of Nottingham, likened the mood to the final years of Prime Minister John Major’s government, wiped away by Tony Blair's Labour election landslide in 1997 that ended 18 years of Conservative rule.

 “People are just waiting for them to go,” Fielding said.
 “And the longer they are there, the more irritated (voters) are with them.”